lucasduartems/backstage-self-study/README.md

 ## GitHub Personal Access Token (PAT) for Github Integration

-At least the `repo` scope for reading components into the Software Catalog.
+At least the `repo` scope is nedded for reading components into the Software Catalog.

 ## Dependency installation commands